Introduction

 c8y_SupportedConfigurations | array | Yes | Array of strings of the supported configuration for this device |

-Cumulocity IoT does not validate or further process configuration types.
+Cumulocity does not validate or further process configuration types.
 From a platform perspective they are simple strings.
 Associating these type strings to configuration files is responsibility of the device agent.

 SmartREST example